mena-devs/bosta/README.md

 ### User Requests

-This plugin takes a request from any MENA Devs member and pushes it to assigned admins for action.
+This plugin takes a invite request from any MENA Devs member and pushes it to assigned admins for action.

 #### Supported Requests